 Over the last century, most Americans have the bad taste of income tax complexity in their throats and a sense of general unfairness in their minds.
 Every American knows about the high concentrations of wealth in our society and how it includes a hedge on how civil it can remain and still retain the ability to control if not avoid federal tax strategies.
-The aggregate total of American wealth is running short of the funds demanded by the federal, state and local budgets.
-The easy explanation is that American multinational corporations and foreign countries laser-like strategies capturing our markets and evading taxes.
-It is more accurate to talk about size because it matters.
+The aggregate total of American wealth is running short of the funds demanded by our federal, state and local budgets.
+The easy explanation is that American multinational corporations and foreign countries laser-like strategies capture our markets and evade taxes.
+It is more accurate to talk about size because it matters when the tripple bottom line folds into the gross domestic product in order to confront the green new deal.

-The crazy people are those who want to change the world, but they are ones who do it.
+The crazy people are those who want to change the world, but they are ones who do it in denial.
 Changes in the world since the Sixteenth Amendment require a forceful effort in dealing with the income and tax problem.
-One of those changes most likely to contribute to a force for reform could come from new policies of the Green New Deal (GND – WIKI).
+One of those changes that will be most likely to contribute to a force for reform could come from the new policies of the Green New Deal (GND – WIKI).

 The GND and the Triple Bottom Line

-All tax systems tend to stop working well and without attention to reforms will weaken if not destroy, large market economies.
+All tax systems tend to stop working well and without attention to reforms.
+This will weaken if not destroy, large market economies.
 John Elkington announced his TBL in a June 2018 HBR article (here).
 One sentence sums it up, “Clearly, the Triple Bottom Line has failed to bury the single bottom line paradigm.”
+If this continues it is trust that looses, and you’ll start looking for other forms of currency and in that world is full of scraps.

 Legislators, government agencies and the owners of great wealth routinely examine the growth of public deficits.
 All of them share one demand.
 Use of every known form of wealth protection available and if necessary, invent new ways.
 The only “new way” left to meet that demand is the dollar.
 The most important asset in the world is American currency and unless new ways are established to use its power better it will, in my opinion, be an asset lost to authoritarian purposes.